-There are two types of certificate provider:
+There are two types of certificate providers:

 - A professional who has the necessary ability to judge your legal ability to create a lasting power of attorney can also act as certificate provider.
 That doesn’t just mean medical professionals (though they should be involved if others may try to set aside the LPA on the grounds that you were not mentally well enough to make it).
 Some Legal folk know the rules of the Mental Capacity Act 2005 better than most doctors!
 However, we find that probably a majority of professionals neither understand Lasting Powers of Attorney nor (perhaps wisely) don’t feel competent to act as a Lasting Power of Attorney certificate providers.

-That is the background on LPA certificate providers.
-To get started go HERE
+Our FREE 2-minute guide to Legal Planning is available on request.
+That is the background on LPA certificates – To get started go HERE

 LPA Certificate Provider.
-The official version!

-An LPA Certificate provider must be an independent person who is able to confirm that you understand the significance of your lasting power of attorney.
+An LPA provider must be an independent person who is able to confirm that you understand the significance of your lasting power of attorney.
 They must have known you well for at least two years, or have relevant professional skills to enable them to confirm that you understand the significance of your lasting power of attorney (for example, your GP or solicitor).
 They also need to certify that no undue pressure or fraud is involved in the making of the lasting power of attorney.

-How many LPA Certificate Providers?
+How many LPA Providers?

-be told, you must have two certificate providers.
+be told, you must have two providers.
 We do not think this is a good idea, but appreciate that sometimes it is the only way to go.